Laser Spectroscopy for the Study of Exotic Nuclei: Nuclear properties from atomic spectroscopy

 \item [3)] \uline{Racah intensities of the resonance peaks}\\ Theoretically, the relative intensity of the resonance peaks in a typical HFS spectrum (Fig.~\ref{fig:fig2.1}(c)), corresponding to the allowed dipole transition strengths between two hyperfine states labeled with $F_{\rm u}$ and $F_{\rm l}$, can be calculated using the formula~\cite{Racah}:

-where the factor in brackets is a 6-$j$ symbol.
-This expression is also called Racah intensity.
+where the factor in brackets is a Wigner 6-$j$ symbol.
+This expression is also called the Racah intensity.
 Based on Eq.~\ref{eq20}, the nuclear spin ($I$) can be, in principle, determined from the relative intensities of resonance peaks in the measured HFS spectrum.
 However, in practice, the experimentally observed relative intensities of the HFS resonance peaks are often affected by the power of the probing laser.
-Thus a direct spin determination from Eq.~\ref{eq20} is not always possible, but a determination of the spin can still be realized by a systematic comparison of the relative intensities of the HFS peaks of different isotopes measured under identical experimental conditions.
-This approach has been adopted in the literature~\cite{K-moment2013,K-radii2014-1} for the spin assignment of the neutron-rich $^{51}$K isotope. \end{itemize}
+Thus a direct spin determination from Eq.~\ref{eq20} is not always possible, but can still be realized by a systematic comparison of the relative intensities of the HFS peaks of different isotopes measured under identical experimental conditions.
+This approach was employed for the spin assignment of the neutron-rich $^{51}$K isotope~\cite{K-moment2013,K-radii2014-1}. \end{itemize}

 $\bullet{\textbf{ Nuclear magnetic ($\mu$) and quadrupole ($Q_{\rm s}$) moments}}$